Rize (band)

-Rize (stylized as RIZE) is a Japanese alternative metal band formed in 1997, debuting in 2000 and currently signed with Warner Music Japan.
+Rize (stylized as RIZE) is a Japanese rock band formed in 1997, debuting in 2000 and currently signed with Warner Music Japan.
 The band currently consists of Jesse McFaddin (lead vocals/guitar), Nobuaki Kaneko (drums), and KenKen (bass).
 Their music style is a mix of nu metal, alternative rock, punk rock, hard rock and even some reggae flavor.
 Their song "ZERO" from Experience album has been featured on Coca-Cola commercial in Japan and Asian countries.
 Their single "Gunshot" has been featured in Resident Evil: Dead Aim credits.Their song "Muppet" from the album 𝘌𝘹𝘱𝘦𝘳𝘪𝘦𝘯𝘤𝘦 was featured in the videogame Kurohyō: Ryū ga Gotoku Shinshō as the main theme of the game, and even having an instrumental version as the music that plays in the final boss fight.

 History

 1997–2000: Formation and debut

 Rize formed in 1997 with members JESSE, Nobuaki Kaneko and TOKIE.
 They started performing live concerts in the Shimokitazawa.
 In 2000, they performed at the 10th Kitazawa Music Festival and, after having been signed to Epic Records Japan, released their debut single "Kaminari".
 They followed up their debut in November with the hit single "Why I'm Me", with an album being released the same month.
 However, original member TOKIE left after the album's release, with u:zo joining as the new bassist and Nakao Yoshihiro coming in for guitar.